 14. Use or possession of marijuana during the last three years.

-15. Use of an illegal drug or combination of illegal drugs, other than marijuana, during the past 10 years.
+15. Use of an illegal drug or combination of illegal drugs (including anabolic steroids after February 27, 1991), other than marijuana, during the past 10 years.

 16. Use of any prescription drug or legally obtainable substance in a manner for which it was not intended within the past three (3) years.